Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 void loop(){
   int soundState = analogRead(soundPin); // Read sound sensor’s value
   Serial.println(soundState);
-  // if the sound sensor’s value is greater than 400, the light will be on for 5 seconds.
+  // if the sound sensor’s value is greater than 400, the light will be on.
   //Otherwise, the light will be turned off if (soundState > 400) {
     digitalWrite(ledPin, HIGH);